-Commercial oven cleaners are some of the most toxic products on the market, and if you’ve ever used one, you can understand why I now only use non-toxic oven cleaner.
-The chemicals in the commercial stuff stings your eyes, makes it hard to breath and can even burn your skin if you happen to get some of it on you.th
+Commercial oven cleaners are some of the most toxic products on the market, and if you’ve ever used one, you can understand why I now only use non-toxic oven cleaners.
+The chemicals in the commercial stuff sting your eyes make it hard to breathe, and can even burn your skin if you happen to get some of it on you.

 Since I do tons of cooking, I have to eventually clean the old oven!
 I used to put it off because I hated using those nasty chemicals, especially with them being so close to the wholesome, healthy food I cook.
 It seemed counterproductive.
 I could almost feel the toxins baking into my family’s food after I gave the oven a good cleaning (and none too soon) with a commercial oven cleaner.
 You know what I mean, right?
 You can smell those chemicals for days after cleaning the oven!

-I have oven cleaning PTSD from college.
-When we moved out of our town home at the end of the year, we had to clean our oven or we would get charged a cleaning fee.
-My roommate’s picked out the toughest oven cleaner they could find.
-Our town home filled with fumes that were so toxic that we all left for several days!
+I have oven-cleaning PTSD from college.
+When we moved out of our townhome at the end of the year, we had to clean our oven or we would get charged a cleaning fee.
+My roommates picked out the toughest oven cleaner they could find.
+Our townhome was filled with fumes that were so toxic that we all left for several days!
 Stayed with the college boyfriends, so we were okay. 😉